About Us

 We are happy to support your child with Pawsitive Play Therapy if it fits with your child’s personality and enjoyment of therapy, and it will help address the treatment goals identified within therapy.

-Learn more about our collaborative approach and how we can help.
+Learn more about my collaborative approach and how I can help.